Turning Routines Into Skills

 One thing that made a real difference early on, before models that code, was codifying instructions I found myself repeating. goodalexander called these “prompt macros.”2

-One of the first ones I used: OPTIMIZE.
 The problem it solves: you braindump a flurry of thoughts into a chat, knowing well the model would give you a much better response if your request were cleaner, more structured.
 But you don’t want to rewrite it.
-So instead, you type OPTIMIZE, and the model restructures your prompt into something precise, then answers that.
+So instead, you prepend your prompt with “OPTIMIZE,” and the model restructures your prompt into something precise, then answers that.

 But how does it know what OPTIMIZE means?
 You define it.